 Cathy Cassata, IL

-With more than 15 years of professional writing experience and an Editing Certificate from the University of Chicago, Cathy has a knack for listening to others and asking thought-provoking questions in a way that makes them comfortable expressing their thoughts and feelings.
-Having interviewed hundreds of people about topics related to the human experience, including illness, trauma, and triumph, Cathy crafts stories that ignite emotion.
-Several of her stories have been picked up by the Huffington Post.
+Cathy has a knack for listening to others and asking thought-provoking questions in a way that makes them comfortable expressing their thoughts and feelings.
+She has more than fifteen years of professional writing experience, an Editing Certificate from the University of Chicago, and has interviewed hundreds of people about topics related to the human experience, including illness, trauma, and triumph, to craft stories that ignite emotion.
+Several of Cathy’s stories have been picked up by the Huffington Post.
 When she’s not writing or spending time with her children, you might find Cathy coaching youth sports, dancing with her friends, or laughing at a comedy club with her husband.